How to Enjoy Hong Kong on a Budget

 3. Food stalls galore

-You can go to any of the big-name fast food restaurants for a budget meal, but you can do so much better by patronizing the stalls in the Cooked Food Market.
-You get authentic Chinese food Hong Kong style without killing your budget.
+You can go to any of the big-name fast-food restaurants for a budget meal, but you can do so much better by patronizing the Cooked Food Market stalls.
+You get authentic Chinese food Hong Kong-style without killing your budget.

 2. Shades of Tai Chi

-If you go to Greenhills in the early morning, you will see small pockets of people having Tai Chi lessons.
+If you go to Greenhills in the early morning, you will see small pockets of Tai Chi lessons.
 You will see the same thing in the parks of Hong Kong.

 1. Journey to the Peak